-The outcomes for Grade 4 Health Education are organized around the three K-12 health education goals.
-Multiple outcomes can be used when planning.
+The outcomes for Grade 5 Health Education are organized around the three K-12 health education goals.
+Multiple outcomes should be used when planning.
 When students have achieved the understandings, skills, and confidences identified in outcomes associated with Goal #1, students then achieve the outcome associated with Goal #2 for each unit of study.
 The "action" outcome related to Goal #3 requires the application of students' understanding in at least two units of study.
-These applications focus on healthy eating and physical activity, prevention/management of health challenges, negotiating disagreements, safety and protection, personal identity, and stress management.
+These applications focus on making informed decisions related to personal eating practices, changes of puberty, the impact of illness/disease, identity and well-being, violence, peer pressure, and self-regulation.

 Goal #1: Develop the understanding, skills, and confidences necessary to take action to improve health.
-Perspective: Sharing What It Means to Be Healthy